 Book-making with kiddos is something I enjoy, from more detailed books to simple emergent readers.
-For November, I created a simple Thanksgiving printable the kids can use to expand their early literacy skills.
+For November, I created a simple Thanksgiving printable emergent reader the kids can use to expand their early literacy skills.

 Are you following Fun-A-Day’s Thanksgiving Pinterest board?